 Keep in mind, however, that passive voice is wordier than active and therefore may be more difficult to read and understand.

-For more information on using active voice for your writing needs, contact Hurley Write, Inc .
+For more information on using active and passive voice in your writing, contact Hurley Write, Inc .